 Paul’s composite scars create an iconic image of the suffering of Jesus.
 The thorn in the flesh, the scars on his back, the serpent’s piercing of his hand, his feet pinioned by the wood of the stocks.
 And like Jesus, whose last wound poured out water and blood (John 19:34), Paul wrote of his own approaching martyrdom, “I am poured out like a drink offering” (Phil 2:17; 2 Tim 4:6).
 Moreover, just like Jesus accepted death with the cry, “It is finished,” (John 19:30), so Paul confronted his coming martyrdom with the claim, “I have finished my course” (2 Tim 4:7).
 Paul’s sacrificial death emblematically described the last death offering of the Savior Paul served so faithfully, even unto death (Psalm 22:14).

-Meditation—Our Five Wounds as found in the Rule of Life
+Meditation—The Five Wounds treated in the Rule of Life

 WOUNDS As “consecrated persons and apostles”